 Name of the ditaval file as shown in the DITA-FMx Ditaval Manager.
 Required.

 doClear

 Indicates if existing conditions should be cleared or left alone.
-Enter "1" to clear or "0" to persist any existing conditions.
+This value is ignored for a filterType of "2" (filter by deletion).
+Use "1" to clear or "0" to persist any existing conditions.
 Optional; default is 1 (clear).